Mikezpo/Local-Farm/README.md

 - HTML
 - CSS
 - JavaScript

+Technologies to be added:
+- React
+- MongoDB
+- Node.js

 ## Features to be added
 The plan is to use React library, providing a responsive and interactive user interface, and to build the Back End structure turning this into a Full Stack project.